 Business schools can play a pivotal role in diversifying the economy.
 MBA alumni rise through corporations and become business leaders, with the potential to be change agents and set the agenda for diversity, equity, and inclusion (DEI) initiatives.

-Business schools have been driving towards more equal representation of international and female students in their cohorts, and having effective DEI strategies will elevate a business school’s positions to prospective candidates.
+For some time now, business schools have been driving towards more equal representation of international and female students in their cohorts, and having effective DEI strategies can elevate a business school’s positions to prospective candidates.

-In fact, according to the Graduate Management Admission Council (GMAC) Prospective Students Survey, more than two-thirds of graduate business education candidates consider equity and inclusion to be important or very important to their academic experience—and more than half said they wouldn’t consider a school that fails to prioritize them.
+In fact, according to the Graduate Management Admission Council (GMAC) Prospective Students Survey, more than two-thirds of those considering applying to business school feel equity and inclusion is important to their academic experience—and more than half say they wouldn’t consider a school that fails to prioritize DEI.

 So, where can you study a top MBA with strong diversity representation?
 Here we go through the 20 most diverse MBA programs within the Financial Times’ Top 100 MBA programs.